 On November 30, 2020, Rent Ordinance Section 37.9 was amended pursuant to Ord.
-No. 216-20 to prohibit landlords from evicting residential tenants until April 1, 2021, unless the eviction is based on the non-payment of rent, the Ellis Act, or is necessary due to violence-related issues or health and safety issues.
-On April 12, 2021, these eviction protections were extended through June 30, 2021 pursuant to Ord No. 29-21.
+No. 216-20 to prohibit landlords from evicting residential tenants until April 1, 2021 (later extended through September 30, 2021), unless the eviction is based on the non-payment of rent, the Ellis Act, or is necessary due to violence-related issues or health and safety issues.
+On November 12, 2021, the Mayor of San Francisco signed legislation passed by the Board of Supervisors to extend these eviction protections through December 31, 2021.

 (n) Additional Just Cause Requirements Due to COVID-19.